Reliant Energy vs Spark Energy

 Frequently Asked Questions

-Your credit is rough and you need to skip the credit check—Spark Energy will run your credit.
-You use power at night (pool pump, EV charging, night owl habits).
-You want options—7 plan types vs 3.
+You want a prepaid pay-as-you-go option—Spark Energy doesn't offer one.
+You want options—8 plan types vs 4.
 More complexity, but more ways to optimize.
 You need month-to-month—Spark Energy locks you in for 6 months minimum.

 Reliant Energy leads in credit flexibility, plan options.
 Both companies deliver the same electricity through the same grid—the real differences are in pricing, service quality, and available plan types.